Chakradhar-Jeereddy/Postgre-adminstration/01_MVCC.md

   1) delete issued and not commited.
   2) delete issued and commited.
 - If its commited, the values anyway will not be visible in xmax, it will be 0.
-- If tran is issued but not deleted, then xmax will store that value and selects will only display the values
+- If delete tran is issued but not commited, then xmax will store that value and selects will only display the values.
 ```
 select * from foo.bar where id=2 and (xmin<=txid_current() and xmax=0 or txid_current() <xmax);
 ctid - (page/block number,index within the page)